 Now that your site has been created and started, you can get ready to log in to the instance and start working with your software.
 Some of these steps will be similar to what you did in Lesson 1, but please follow them closely.

-- Log in to the AWS Management Console, navigate to the EC2 region where you built your site in Cloud Builder (probably N. Virginia), and click Security Groups.
+- Log in to the AWS Management Console, navigate to the EC2 region where you built your site in Cloud Formation (probably N. Virginia), and click Security Groups.

-- Click the name of the security group that Cloud Builder created.
+- Click the name of the security group that Cloud Formation created.
 The name will have the format arcgis-<site name>.

 - In the lower panel, click the Inbound tab and click the Edit button.

 - If it's not already there, click Add Rule, and add a rule of type RDP.